Determine your province/territory of residence:

 If you are an independent student, you are considered to be a resident of Alberta if:

-If you are a dependent student, you are considered to be a resident of Alberta if your parent(s) live in Alberta.
+If you are a dependent student, you are considered to be a resident of Alberta if your parent(s) live in Alberta at the time you apply..

-Refer to the 2012/13 Monthly Living Allowance.
-If your living expenses are more than listed, submit a paper application IF you have four to six weeks before the start of your term.
-Write a letter summarizing your monthly expenses and include the appropriate documentation (child care receipts/lease agreement/mortgage statement/three-months-worth of utility bills).
+Refer to Student Aid Alberta's Monthly Living Allowance estimates.
+If your living expenses are more than listed, write a letter summarizing your monthly expenses and include appropriate documentation (child care receipts/lease agreement/mortgage statement/three-months-worth of utility bills).
+Scan and Upload the documents onto the E-Document upload on the Student Finance System website along with a submitted online application.

 Apply each academic year